suffolklibraries/lgc/content/collections/events/woollys-summer-trail.md

     content:
       -
         type: text
-        text: 'Join Woolly on a magical adventure to uncover hidden treasures around the Mansion! ' -
+        text: 'Suns out, fun’s out with Woolly’s Summer Holiday Trail!
+Help Woolly track down all the holiday items scattered around the Mansion.
+It’s a sunny search with a sparkling prize waiting for every keen-eyed adventurer.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Plus, we’ve got the accessible and delightful Duck Trail that winds through the ground floor, ensuring everyone can join in the fun, no matter what.
-It’s a day of discovery and excitement for the whole family!'
+        text: 'And there’s more – our lovely Ladybird Trail is ready on the ground floor, ensuring everyone can bask in the holiday vibes.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The Summer Holiday Trail is open to all little explorers aged three and up.
+Grab your sunhat and join us for a splendid day of summer sleuthing!'
   -
     type: heading
     attrs: